-Following the enforcement of the Agricultural Cooperative Society Law in 1947 after the second World War, the Agricultural Cooperatives were reorganized and the Welfare Federation of Agricultural cooperative (JAKOHSEIREN) was established one afteranotherinevery prefecture.
+Following the enforcement of the Agricultural Cooperative Society Law in 1947 after the second World War, the Agricultural Cooperatives were reorganized and the Welfare Federation of Agricultural cooperative (JAKOHSEIREN) was established one after another in every prefecture.
 Then, on October 25 in the same year.
 JA KOHSEIREN was founded on a nationwide scale.
 The facility comprised 169 hospitals and 347 medical offices at that time.
-With the aim of promoting medical cares in doctor less villages in remote rural JA KOHSEIREN areas. was designated as a founder of public medical care organizations in 1951.
+With the aim of promoting medical cares in doctor less villages in remote rural areas.
+IA KOHSEIREN designated as a founder of public medical care organizations in 1951.

 The Japanese Association of Rural Medicine was founded in 1952.
-This academic circle is practical and the aim is not "learning forlearning'ssake" but "to be useful for farming people," and is unrivalled by other associations in the study of effects of agricultural medicines on human health.
+This academic circle is practical and the aimis not "learning for learning's sake" but "to be useful for farming people," and is unrivalled by other associations in the study of effects of agricultural medicines on human health.